yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 parallel training on `s3it Cluster`, with **Contrastive Learning in the Hidden Space**

-2% WER on the same test set from the SOTA
+2% WER on the same Test set from the SOTA

 <br>